ranvis/php-ext-cbor/README.md

 The extension may accept CBOR `integer` keys if the `CBOR_INT_KEY` flag is passed.
 Likewise with the flag, it will encode PHP `int` key (including integer numeric `string` keys in the range of CBOR `integer`) as CBOR `integer` key.

-If the `CBOR_MAP_NO_DUP_KEY` flag is specified on decoding, a duplicated key will throw an exception instead of overriding the former value.
+If the `CBOR_MAP_NO_DUP_KEY` flag is specified on decoding, encountering a duplicated key will throw an exception instead of overriding the former value.
 This may happen on valid CBOR `map`; e.g. all of unsigned integer `1`, text string `"1"`, and byte string `'1'` may be the same key for PHP.

 #### Tags